funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-a` | :code:`--all`
 """"""""""""""""""""""""""

-Activates or disables the disply of the all information in the table we print to stdout (screen).
+Activates or disables the display of the all information in the table we print to stdout (screen).

 **Default value:** :code:`false`